The 33 Best Things To Do in Chicago

 The Field Museum of Natural History

-Visit Sue, the largest, most intact tyrannosaurus rex fossil ever discovered, at the Field Museum of Natural History.
+Visit Sue, the largest, most intact Tyrannosaurus rex fossil ever discovered, at the Field Museum of Natural History.
 Discovered by Sue Hendrickson in South Dakota, this impressive specimen greets guests in the Griffin Hall evolution exhibit.

 The Field also features a massive collection of Egyptian antiquities, a taxidermy nature walk, an exhibit on the biology of plants and animals, and much more.